Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 Not that her room back in the tunnels had been particularly luxurious, of course.
 She doubted she’d ever live in sumptuous luxury like some of the old fictional works had described.
 But there was the tantalizing prospect of a spacious home of her own with new, undamaged furniture in her future.

-"It’s not much…" she ventured, after a few seconds.
+"It’s not much..." she ventured, after a few seconds.

 "Actually, I was just thinking how familiar it is.
 Looks a lot like my tent on Akyawentuo did, before we got some more permanent buildings in place."